 Managing these governing challenges means leading strategically, thinking creatively, and acting collaboratively.
-It requires leadership skills and knowledge that many elected officials lack, and have difficulty learning on the job.
+It requires leadership skills and knowledge that many city officials lack, and have difficulty learning on the job.

-The Texas Municipal League announces its first annual Leadership Academy – a three-course, six-day program, designed to enhance the leadership skills of officials who serve our Texas cities.
+The Texas Municipal League announces its second annual Leadership Academy – a two-course, six-day program, designed to enhance the leadership skills of officials who serve our Texas cities.
 The Leadership Academy features an impressive faculty of university professors, thought leaders, and governing officials who will teach you to critique your own decisions and actions, and develop the competencies needed to excel in your leadership role.

 July 29-31 – Course One: Personal Leadership Effectiveness

-August 26-28 – Course Two: Citizen Engagement and Collaboration
+August 26-28 – Course Two: Ethical and Collaborative Leadership

 At the TML Leadership Academy, you will:

-- Look at who you are, and why you’re leading
+- Examine who you are, and why you are leading.

-- Discuss standards for transparency in government, and what they mean for you
+- Discuss today’s standards for transparency in government, and what they mean to you.

 As a Leadership Academy participant, you will assess your personal leadership style and approach in a comfortable setting.
-You’ll meet and work with your counterparts from other Texas cities, discussing local issues in the broader leadership context.
-And you’ll discover how to apply what you learn in your public service role.
+You will meet and work with your counterparts from other Texas cities, discussing local issues in the broader leadership context.
+And you will discover how to apply what you learn in your public service role.

-Most importantly, your city and citizens will benefit from the education and experience that you gain.
+Most importantly, your city and citizens will benefit from the education and experience that you will gain.